mlehotay/ier/IER/IER-aphantasia.md

 Under Informational Experiential Realism, this mental architecture is best understood as:

-> **A high-coherence, low-slack Unified Experiential Field in which intrinsic constraint is borne through conceptual and symbolic structures rather than perceptual simulation, enforcing strict single-channel global integration.**
+> **A high-coherence, low-slack Unified Experiential Field in which intrinsic constraint is integrated through conceptual, interoceptive, symbolic, and qualitative stabilization rather than perceptual simulation.**

-It is neither deficient nor exceptional in ontological terms.
+The brainfeels described elsewhere are not incidental curiosities.
-It is one point in the space of possible experiential organizations.
+They are **what intrinsic constraint looks like when this architecture does its work**.

-Its existence supports IER’s central identity claim:
+Together, the two illustrations demonstrate a central IER claim:

-> **Experience is not defined by what fills the field, but by the fact that there is a field—globally integrated, intrinsically constrained, and continuous from the inside.**
+> **Differences in inner life reflect differences in how constraint is organized, not differences in whether experience is present.**

 ---